Now that we know how to use the basics of Vault, it is important to understand

 vault path-help to learn more about the paths.

-With the GitHub auth method enabled, we first have to configure it.
-For GitHub, we tell it what organization users must be a part of, and map a team to a policy:
+With the GitHub auth method enabled, we next tell it which organization users must be a part of.

-The first command configures Vault to pull authentication data from the "hashicorp" organization on GitHub.
-The next command tells Vault to map any users who are members of the team "my-team" (in the hashicorp organization) to map to the policies "default" and "my-policy".
+This command tells Vault to map any users who are members of the team "my-team" (in the hashicorp organization) to the policies "default" and "my-policy".
 These policies do not have to exist in the system yet - Vault will just produce a warning when we login.

 vault auth list command will list all enabled auth methods.
 To learn more